victorpengmx/tp/docs/UserGuide.md

 - All fields are case-sensitive.
 This means that `John Doe` and `john doe` are considered different names, and `friends` and `Friends` are considered different tags.

 <box type="tip">
 Keep contact details up-to-date in Connectify.
-Be sure the check if they have changed their contact details.
+Be sure to check if they have changed their contact details.
 </box>

 **Example:**